gazebosim/docs/acropolis/install.md

 ## Using the workspace

-The workspace binaries are ready but everytime that `ign-gazebo` needs to be executed or third party code is going to be developed using the Ignition libraries, one command is needed:
+The workspace binaries are ready but every time that `ign-gazebo` needs to be executed or third party code is going to be developed using the Ignition libraries, one command is needed: